Skip to main content

 Population and housing data: ONS Census 2021.

 Herne Bay is a community in Kent.
 The area receives around 1,770 sunshine hours annually, allowing a 4kWp solar system to generate approximately 4,080 kWh per year, enough to cover 107% of an average household's electricity needs.
-Kent ranks #6 in the UK for solar yield, making Herne Bay an excellent location for solar panels.
-Solar panels in Herne Bay benefit from 0% VAT on installation, with estimated annual savings of £1142+.
+Kent sits at #6 in the UK for solar yield, putting Herne Bay among the best spots in the country for generation.
+Solar panels in Herne Bay benefit from 0% VAT on installation, with estimated annual savings of £726+.
 Local MCS-certified installers can assess your property and provide a customised quote.

 Save on Electricity Bills